Graphic designer in Brussels specialising in visual identity, editorial design and photography

-My work as a graphic designer originates in typography.
+My work as a graphic designer is rooted in typography.

-Beyond the choice of typefaces, this discipline has taught me to consider each project as a system in which rhythm, hierarchy and readability contribute to the construction of meaning.
+Beyond the choice of typefaces, this discipline has taught me to approach every project as a structured system where hierarchy, rhythm and readability contribute to the construction of meaning.

-Whether it is a visual identity, a publication, an annual report, a brochure or any communication material, I am primarily interested in how content is structured and how its elements interact.
+Whether it is a visual identity, an editorial publication, an annual report, a brochure or any communication material, I am primarily interested in how information is organised and how its different elements interact.

-This approach leads me to develop coherent visual systems capable of adapting across different formats while maintaining a strong identity and clear readability.
+This approach leads me to develop coherent visual systems capable of evolving across different media while maintaining a strong and consistent identity.

 Between rigour and sensitivity